knightech/td-kfka/README.md

 `curl localhost:8080/title-discovery/items?genre=BollyWood`

-For any other genre it returns an empty list
+For any other genre it returns an empty list or 400 Bad Request when genre is omitted

-If genre is missing from the request it returns a 400 Bad Request